Manual journal entry

 Fully manual processRevRec posts the data exactly as provided in the file.

-No automated derivationThe system does not apply revenue rules, data rules, or other configuration logic.
+No automated derivationThe system doesn't apply revenue rules, data rules, or other configuration logic.

 Segment responsibilityYou must manually enter all applicable segments and reporting dimensions, such as department, product line, region, or cost center.